 In 1962, the comparative national Crippled Children's Society and the Poliomyelitis Foundation joined to form the national Canadian Rehabilitation Council for the Disabled.
 CRCD national went through an organizational change in 1995 which resulted in a name change.
 The agency was then known as the Easter Seals / March of Dimes National Council; in 2005, this was changed to Easter Seals Canada.

 In 1966, the New Brunswick branch of CRCD was formed and as a result amalgamated New Brunswick's Crippled Children's Society and the Poliomyelitis Foundation.
 Since that time, the CRCD-NB has provided numerous rehabilitation services to people with physical disabilities.
-Its mission is to be the principal New Brunswick agency working in partnership with people with physical disabilities.
-Our goal is that they may attain independence, and the equality of opportunity generally available in the community.
+Its mission is to assist persons with disabilities in achieving their maximum potential.

 CRCD NB operated on monies received from two main sources - the Easter Seals campaign and the Ability Fund / March of Dimes campaign.